William Short (American ambassador): Love letters and romance with Rosalie de la Rochefoucauld

 Short never acquired the fame or political prestige he sought in life, despite his charm and intellect, his diplomatic assignments in Europe, or his close relationship with Thomas Jefferson, whom he considered a second father.
-But Short developed an extraordinary romance with Alexandrine Charlotte de Rohan-Chabot, casually known as Rosalie, the Duchess de la Rochefoucauld.
-She was passionate and beautiful, a woman of the aristocracy during the French Revolution.
+But Short developed a romance with Alexandrine Charlotte de Rohan-Chabot, informally known as Rosalie, the Duchess de la Rochefoucauld.
+She was an aristocrat during the French Revolution.
 She witnessed firsthand the violence during the Reign of Terror, including the assassination of her husband and the execution of her brother.
 Their love affair was recorded in hundreds of letters which detailed these events, documenting the lovers' pains of separation and their frustration with social norms.
-Their words of devotion are poetic and moving, and offer personal insights into a turbulent era of world history.
+Their words of poetic devotion offer personal insights into a turbulent era of world history.
 Despite their romance, she eventually married a kinsman, Boniface Louis Andre, Marquis de Castellane, in 1810.